The Complexity of Relating Quantum Channels to Master Equations: The Quantum Problem

 \begin{problem}[LINDBLAD GENERATOR] \begin{instance} $(L_0,\delta)$: Map $L_0$, precision $\delta$. \end{instance} \begin{promise} There exists a map $L_0'$ with $\matnorm{L_0-L'_0}\leq f(\delta)$ such that $e^{L'_0}$ is a quantum channel. ($f(\delta)$ is a strictly increasing function of $\delta$ which will be specified later.) \end{promise} \begin{question} Assert either that: \begin{itemize} \item for some map $L'_0$ with $\matnorm{L'_0 - L_0} \leq \delta$, there exists a set of integers $\{m_c\}$ such that $L'_m$ as defined in \cref{eq:logs} satisfies \cref{lem:Lindblad}; \item for some map $L'_0$ where $e^{L'_0}$ is a quantum channel and $\matnorm{L'_0 - L_0} \leq \delta$, no such $L'_m$ exists. \end{itemize} \end{question} \end{problem} The bound $f(\delta)$ in the promise will be a somewhat complicated monotonically increasing function of $\delta$ whose definition we defer until later (see \cref{thm:Lindblad-Markov_reduction}), when it will make more sense.
 But, essentially, the promise guarantees that $L_0$ is close to the generator of \emph{some} CPT map.
 This definition of \csproblem{Lindblad generator} might appear somewhat arbitrary.
 And indeed it would be, were we interested in the problem of deciding Lindblad form per se.
 (In that case, it would make more sense to replace the promise by an extra assertion, analogous to the third assertion of \csproblem{Markovian map}.)
 But we will only use \csproblem{Lindblad generator} as a stepping-stone to results concerning \csproblem{Markovian channel} and \csproblem{Markovian map}, and the above definition fulfils this purpose.
 In a slight abuse of terminology, we will also refer to maps $L_0$ for which there exists an $L_m$ satisfying \cref{lem:Lindblad} as \keyword{Lindblad generators}, even if $L_0$ itself is not of Lindblad form.

 The preceding discussion suggests that \csproblem{Lindblad generator} and \csproblem{Markovian map} are equivalent.
 Clearly, the map $E=e^{L_0}$ is Markovian iff there exists at least one $L_m$ satisfying \cref{lem:Lindblad}.
 However, a little care is required in order to show that the reductions in both directions can be performed efficiently.
 In particular, we must show that appropriate precision parameters $\varepsilon$ and $\delta$ can be computed efficiently, as well as accounting for the fact that the exponential and logarithm can not be computed to infinite precision.
-This will require strong continuity properties of the matrix exponential and logarithm, and whilst these are easily established in the case of the exponential, they are somewhat more complicated to establish for the logarithm.\footnote{Ref.~\cite{Wikipedia} contains a nice discussion that gives some insight into why this should be.}
+This will require strong continuity properties of the matrix exponential and logarithm, and whilst these are easily established in the case of the exponential, they are somewhat more complicated to establish for the logarithm.

 A proof of Lipschitz continuity of the exponential can be found in standard texts (see e.g. Ref.~\cite[Corollary~6.2.32]{Horn+Johnson_Topics}). \begin{lemma} For any matrices $A$ and $B$ and any matrix norm $\Matnorm{.}$